How’s the weather where you are? Is it cooling down yet?

 - Once hot, add oil, shallots, and garlic.
 Sauté for 2 minutes, stirring frequently.

-- Add butternut squash and season with a pinch each salt and pepper, curry powder, and ground cinnamon.
-Stir to coat, then cover and cook for 4 minutes, stirring occasionally.
+- Add butternut squash and season with salt, pepper, curry powder, and ground cinnamon.
+Stir to coat.
+Then cover and cook for 4 minutes, stirring occasionally.

 - Add coconut milk, vegetable broth, maple syrup or coconut sugar, and chili garlic paste (optional – for heat).